Part 2 of “The Entrepreneur In Time”: How to Get People to Like You

 There is danger in this one if not carefully executed.
 Many a movie has contained the scene where someone is trying to pretend they know all about cars or the stock market and so on, only to be pretty easily caught out for not having a clue.
 I would typically advise a person to steer clear of something they ultimately know nothing about.
 A useful sentence to interject is “I don’t have a lot of experience in this area personally but it certainly sounds interesting” or “it is something I have always wanted to try out” (be context sensitive!).
 Using a hobby as a metaphor to explain your idea can also be effective, but have it clear in your mind before you dive in.
 I think the main lesson to be distilled from this statement is not to go on about your own interests at the expense of the attention of the person you are speaking to.

-See also Fad Meaning: How to Avoid in Business
+See also 5 Ways to Cut Costs in Your Business

 6. “Make the other person feel important – and do it sincerely”